SnowflurrySDK/Snowflurry.jl/docs/src/examples/advanced/asynchronous_jobs.md

 In this example, we've gone over how to use asynchronous programming to do work while waiting for quantum jobs to complete.

-The full code is avilable at [examples/asynchronous\_jobs.jl](https://github.com/anyonlabs/Snowflake.jl/blob/main/examples/asynchronous_jobs.jl)
+The full code is available at [examples/asynchronous\_jobs.jl](https://github.com/anyonlabs/Snowflake.jl/blob/main/examples/asynchronous_jobs.jl)